ArduPilot/ardupilot_wiki/copter/source/docs/traditional-helicopter-tuning.rst

 centered.

 After setting the ATC_HOVR_RLL_TRIM now hover the helicopter again.
-If it still drifts make adjustments to the AHRS trims for x and y as necessary to stop the drifting in Stabilize flight mode.
-Things are slightly different in flight, due to flexing of the frame, than they are on the bench.
-So this requires some in- flight adjustments to be made to AHRS trims.
+If it still drifts make small adjustments to the SERVO1_TRIM, SERVO2_TRIM and SERVO3_TRIM.
+The chances of getting the swashplate perfectly level during bench setup is very low and this dynamic tuning is needed to trim the helicopter.
+If it requires large deviation from your original SERVOx_TRIM values it is likely you have a CG problem, or your initial setup when leveling the swashplate was not very accurate.

 Your helicopter is now trimmed properly.
 This trimming procedure makes the difference between a helicopter that is difficult to handle vs one that flies